 (Read the March 2016 Smithsonian article on the 75th anniversary of the dam's completion.)

-Grand Coulee Dam is the largest concrete structure ever built.
-Several other dams in the world are larger, but they include earthen berms (when completed 2009, the Three Gorges Dam in China will be roughly three times the size of Grand Coulee).
+For a time, Grand Coulee Dam was the largest concrete structure ever built, but today that distinction goes to the Three Gorges Dam in China, completed in 2009.
+It is roughly three times the size of Grand Coulee.
 Grand Coulee is 450-500 feet thick at its base and 30 feet thick at the top, and it contains 11,975,521 cubic yards (9,155,944 cubic meters) of concrete, three times as much as Hoover Dam.

 The dam has four power plants.
-The two original power plants, the first of which began producing power in 1941, are called the Left Power Plant and the Right Power Plant.
+The two original power plants, the first of which began producing power in 1941, are called the Left Power Plant and the Right Power Plant, following the standard naming protocol of facing downriver.
 The two power plants, each of which houses nine large generators, are split by the spillway, which is 1,300 feet wide and covers an area of 13.26 acres.
 According to the federal Bureau of Reclamation, which operates the dam, the Left Powerhouse has three generators with a total capacity of 3 megawatts to provide power at the dam site, plus nine generators rated at 125 megawatts each.
 The Right Powerhouse has nine generators rated at 125 megawatts apiece.
 The original 18 generators began operating between 1941 and 1950.
 The Third Power Plant contains three generators rated at 600 megawatts apiece and three rated at 805 megawatts.
 These first of these six generators began operating in 1975, and the sixth in 1980.
-The Pump-Generator Plant, which is located on the west bank of the river, contains 12 pumps that lift water up the hillside to a canal that flows into Banks Lake, the 27-mile-long reservoir for the Columbia Basin Project.
-Six of the pumps can be reserved to generate about 50 megawatts each.
+The John W. Keys Pump-Generator Plant, which is located on the left bank of the river just upstream from the dam, contains 12 pumps that lift water up the hillside to a canal that flows into Banks Lake, the 27-mile-long reservoir for the Columbia Basin Project.
+Six of the pumps can be reversed to generate about 50 megawatts each with water flowing back down from Banks Lake.

 Individual penstocks carry water to each generator at Grand Coulee.
 The largest of these, at the Third Power Plant, are 40 feet in diameter and carry up to 35,000 cubic feet per second of water, or more than twice the average annual flow of the Colorado River.
 The dam complex includes three switchyards to transmit electricity into the regional power grid.